cryptostorage/cryptostorage.com/README.md

 # Introduction
-[cryptostorage.com](https://cryptostorage.com) is an open-source tool to generate key pairs for multiple cryptocurrencies.
+[cryptostorage.com](https://cryptostorage.com) is an open-source tool to help users store their cryptocurrency securely.

-Keys generated from this tool can be used to securely store cryptocurrency offline.
+This tool generates public/private key pairs for multiple cryptocurrencies which may be used to store cryptocurrency offline without exposing private keys to an internet-connected device.
 This is commonly referred to as \"cold storage\".

-The purpose of this tool is to help users store their cryptocurrency safely and securely.

-The tool runs only in your device's browser so funds are never entrusted to a third party by design.
+This tool runs only in your device's browser so funds are never entrusted to a third party by design.

 # Main Features
 - Generate secure cold storage for multiple cryptocurrencies.